mohdtanzeem428250/Multitheraded-Chat-Application/README.md

 - Displays all incoming messages in real-time on the user’s console.

-Key Features
+## Key Features
-Concurrent Client Handling: Supports multiple clients chatting simultaneously without blocking.
+- Concurrent Client Handling: Supports multiple clients chatting simultaneously without blocking.

-Real-Time Broadcasting: Messages sent by any client are promptly delivered to all other connected clients.
+- Real-Time Broadcasting: Messages sent by any client are promptly delivered to all other connected clients.

-Username Identification: Each client is identified by a unique username to personalize conversations.
+- Username Identification: Each client is identified by a unique username to personalize conversations.

-Graceful Disconnection: Clients leaving the chat are handled without affecting the server or other clients.
+- Graceful Disconnection: Clients leaving the chat are handled without affecting the server or other clients.

-Resource Management: Proper closing of sockets and streams to avoid resource leaks.
+- Resource Management: Proper closing of sockets and streams to avoid resource leaks.

-Learning Outcomes
-This project provided a practical understanding of:

-Designing a multi-client server architecture using Java sockets.

-Implementing multithreading for concurrent client handling.

-Managing input/output streams for network communication.

-Building real-time communication applications.

-Handling exceptions and ensuring resource cleanup in networked programs.
+# Outputs